theCampel/leocamacho-private-notes/content/Autonomous Vehicles.md

 > Those are the exact sub-teams of [[EUFS|Formula Student]].

 ### Hacking Risks:
 - ***Cars get hacked:*** Self-driving cars introduce some novel hacking risks.
 Imagine driving down the road and your car just starts going on it's [own merry way](https://www.youtube.com/watch?v=MK0SrxBC1xs).
-At the end of the day they're [[💻 Computer Science|computers]] on wheels.
+At the end of the day they're [[Computer Science|computers]] on wheels.
 This brings on the same [[Computer Security|computer vulnerabilities]]  we've seen over and over again.
 - ***People try fuck with the roads:*** [[Computer Vision]] is vulnerable to statistics.
 What if people put mathematically specific pieces of tape [on stop signs](https://globalnews.ca/news/3654164/altered-stop-signs-fool-self-driving_cars/)?
 Then they're be perceived as *"Go straight on"*